EDDLK/CSE2231portfolio-project/doc/06-component-finishing-touches/06-component-finishing-touches.md

 > understand software development and why?

 <!-- TODO: discuss -->
+After doing this portfolio project, I understand software development better because I actually had to write every part of the component myself.
+It’s different from following short assignments—this felt more like a real project where I had to think about structure, naming, and testability.

 > Also, did the portfolio project surface any gaps in your own knowledge of
 > software development.
 If so, what are those gaps and how did you address them?

 <!-- TODO: discuss -->
+Yes, especially with interface inheritance and file organization.
+I used to think I understood Java classes and packages well, but once things got layered (like abstract classes and interfaces), it got confusing.
+I fixed it by looking back at lecture slides, asking friends, and just trial-and-error.

 > Finally, as a part of completing the portfolio project, to what extent has
 > your perspective of software development changed, if at all?
 In other words,
 > is software development something you still enjoy?
 If not, why not?

 <!-- TODO: discuss -->
+I still enjoy software development, but now I realize it’s more about debugging and fixing problems than just writing new code.
+It can be frustrating at times, but also satisfying when everything finally works.

 > One of the challenges of completing the portfolio project is picking up a lot
 > of skills on your own.
 Some of these skills are, of course, software skills.